Adelaide and Surrounds

-Adelaide South Australia is located in the lower central region of Australia.
+Adelaide and surrounds are located in South Australia in the lower central region of Australia.
 If you are looking for a city that is full of culture, arts & entertainment, culinary and wine delights, and festivals galore then you have to visit Adelaide and South Australia!
 Home to some of the best entertainment and sporting events such as the Adelaide Festival, Adelaide Film Festival, Adelaide Fringe, and the annual agricultural show and state fair The Royal Adelaide Show.
 The Festival season begins in early autumn.
 Foodies are not left out, they have a festival for that too.
 The Adelaide Hills Crush Festival is a celebration of all things to eat and drink and even clothing to wear!
 The Crush is held towards the end of the winter.

 From Adelaide, you can take a leisurely free tram ride to beachy Glenelg, a lovely seaside resort in Holdfast Bay.